roshantaneja/School_Notes/docs/Chemistry Honours/Unit 7 - How can we protect vulnerable coastal cities from Sea Level Rise/4-26 Unit 7 Lesson 7.md

 To determine the number of molecules of air in one breath, use the volume you determined from the experiment and the ideal gas,  PV = nRT where R = 0.082 L atm/mol K.
 Calculating Moles in a Breath at in Atherton at Sea Level.
 Based on the data collected and the volume of your breath, use the ideal gas law to determine the number of moles of air molecules in one breath.

+n = PV/RT

+n = 1 * 2000/ 0.0821 * 298

+n = 81.74 Moles

 Calculating Moles in a Breath on a Mountaintop.
-Suppose you take a breath on a mountaintop at an altitude of 10,000 ft where the air pressure is 0.75 atm and the temperature is 20 °C (393 K).
+Suppose you take a breath on a mountaintop at an altitude of 10,000 ft where the air pressure is 0.75 atm and the temperature is 20 °C (293 K).
 Use the ideal gas law to determine the number of moles of air molecules in one breath.

+n = 0.75 * 2000/ 0.0821 * 293

 There are 602 sextillion, or 602,000,000,000,000,000,000,000, gas molecules in 1 mole.
 Calculate the number of gas molecules in a breath at sea level.